samssausages/simple-snapshot-zfs/README.md

 ## Key features

-* Runs a check to see if the dataset has been written to before snapshot
+* Runs a check to see if the dataset has been written to before snapshot, using the 'written' property
 * Prunes snapshots by keeping only the most recent 100 (adjustable)
 * Provides output to let you know how many snaps and how much space is taken up